-Paul Tol's smooth rainbow Sequential Colour Scheme
+Paul Tol's smooth rainbow Sequential Color Scheme

 Usage